-When most people think about protein, images of cheese, eggs and a leg of lamb pop into their head.
+When many people think about protein, images of animal products tend to pop into one’s head.
 Did you know though that every – yes, every – whole food contains protein?
 From your morning banana to your evening salad, finding plants packed with protein is easy to do.
 And not only is it easy to do, it’s easy for your body to use.

 Plant-based foods are practically free from cholesterol, tend to be high in fiber, and are often alkalizing to the body.
 All animal products, on the other hand, are devoid of fiber, and are acidifying to the body, which causes calcium to be leached from your bones, as well as decreasing oxygen levels in the blood, and negatively impacting the digestive/lymphatic system.